Car Running Hot but Not Overheating: Top Cause & Solutions

 Running hot is often the warning stage before real damage.

-What I Check First, Every Time
+What to Check First, Every Time

 My checklist: